MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD10_DEMO.md

 34. In the **UnitTestingExample - Microsoft Visual Studio** window, on the **FILE** menu, click **Exit**.

-# Lesson 2: Handling Exceptions
+# Lesson 2: Implementing an Exception Handling Strategy

-### Demonstration: How to Add Routes
+### Demonstration: How to Configure Exception Handling
 #### Preparation Steps

 1. Ensure that you have cloned the **20486D** directory from GitHub.
 It contains the code segments for this course's labs and demos. (**https://github.com/MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/tree/master/Allfiles**)